yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your <inject key="SQLVM Name" enableCopy="false"/> VM from DMS.

-1. In the Azure portal `https://portal.azure.com`, select the Azure Cloud Shell icon from the top menu.
+1. In the Jumpbox-VM, move to the Azure portal `https://portal.azure.com`, select the Azure Cloud Shell icon from the top menu.

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/cloud-shell-icon.png "Azure Cloud Shell")